Developer Advocacy on Social Media

 and#DevSecOps

-are good examples, avoid them to include in every tweet though.
+are good examples.
+You do not need to include them every time though.

 - Too many emoji can hide key messages.